 What Are the Best Colleges with Actuarial Science Programs?

 Find out what to look for in an actuarial science school.
-Learn about degree offerings and school rankings at the top three colleges with programs in the field.
-Schools offering Risk Management degrees can also be found in these popular choices.
+Learn about degree offerings and school rankings at the top two colleges with programs in the field.

 What Are Some Characteristics of the Best Colleges with Actuarial Science Programs?

 You might want to enroll in a school that prepares you to complete the preliminary professional credentialing exams of the Society of Actuaries or the Casualty Actuarial Society prior to graduation.
-Based on curriculum, faculty, graduate quality and research, each of the following schools is designated a Center of Actuarial Excellence by the Society of Actuaries, a distinction awarded to only 20 universities worldwide (www.soa.org).
+Based on curriculum, faculty, graduate quality and research, each of the following schools is designated as a top choice for students looking to study actuarial science.
 University strength in math, applied statistics, accounting and finance could further support your program.
 Special seminars, classes or internship options could also be beneficial to you.

-UI was in the 77-100 range for mathematics in the 2010 Academic Ranking of World Universities.
-Its faculty was identified to be fifth in scholarly productivity for applied mathematics by The Chronicle of Higher Education in 2007.
+UI was ranked 38th among all public universities in 2019, and its graduate math programs were ranked 62th in the nation in 2018.
 The Department of Statistics and Actuarial Science offers bachelor's and master's degrees in actuarial science.
 You could take related courses within the Vaughn Institute of Risk Management or the Tippie College of Business's finance department.
 You could also attend the annual Craig Lecture or join the Actuarial Science Club.
 A Ph.D. program in statistics specializing in actuarial science and financial mathematics may be pursued.
 These degrees are offered:

 - Bachelor of Science in Actuarial Science